-What is endodontics?
+What is Endodontics?

 First and foremost, let’s begin with what endodontics is.
-This is a type of dental specialty that is concerned with treating and studying the dental pulp, which is the soft tissue that is found inside of the tooth.
+This type of dental specialty is concerned with treating and studying the dental pulp, the soft tissue found inside the tooth.
 The word comes from two Greek words that have been joined together.
 The first is the word for inside, which is ‘endo,’ and the second is ‘odont,’ which means tooth.